build-trust/ockam-documentation/reference/libraries/rust/routing.md

 // examples/04-routing-over-transport-initiator.rs
 // This node routes a message, to a worker on a different node, over the tcp transport.

-use ockam::{route, Context, Result, TcpConnectionTrustOptions, TcpTransport};
+use ockam::{route, Context, Result, TcpConnectionOptions, TcpTransport};

 #[ockam::node]
 async fn main(mut ctx: Context) -> Result<()> {